Shoeboxed/api/README.md

   + create new ways for Shoeboxed users to add receipts, business cards, or documents
   + .. and much more!

-## Beta

-This API is currently in public beta, which means endpoints may change without notice.

-Please 'Watch' this GitHub repository so that you're automatically notified when this documentation is updated.

 ## Is this API Production ready?

+This API is in **public beta**.
+In other words, please use at your own risk and absolutely no warranties or guarantees are expressed or implied.

+We are 'dogfooding' this API.
+All new Shoeboxed functionality is built by our developers using this API, so it is in *everyone's* interests to minimize breaking changes.

-We are currently using it in production for the following Shoeboxed services:
+Shoeboxed is currently using this API in production for the following products and features:

-  + Gmail Receipt Sync
+  + Gmail Receipt Synce
   + All new user registration
   + In all new screens in our web application, including:
     + Web-based receipt & document uploader